Electronic Arts buys mobile game studio Playdemic for $1.4 billion – TechCrunch

 Fresh off the $2.4 billion acquisition of Glu Mobile this past April, their biggest purchase to date, Electronic Arts announced Wednesday that they are buying Warner Bros.
 Games’ mobile gaming studio Playdemic for $1.4 billion in an all-cash deal.
 The Manchester studio is best known for its release “Golf Clash” which the studio boasts has more than 80 million downloads globally.

-The rather ominously-named startup is being jettisoned to its new home ahead of the $43 billion WarnerMedia-Discovery deal where the rest of the Warner Bros.
+The rather ominously named startup is being jettisoned to its new home ahead of the $43 billion WarnerMedia-Discovery deal where the rest of the Warner Bros.
 Games division will live post-merger.

-Electronic Arts is the second-largest Western video games company with a market cap around $40 billion.
-Their success has largely come from desktop and console titles including titles in their most popular franchises like Battlefield, Star Wars and Titanfall.
-Mobile dominance hasn’t come easy to the company which has spent much of the past decade or so trying to keep pace with competitors like Activision Blizzard which struck gold with its 2016 King acquisition.
+Electronic Arts is the third-largest Western video games company with a market cap around $40 billion.
+Their success has largely come from desktop and console titles, including titles in their most popular franchises like Battlefield, Star Wars and Titanfall.
+Mobile dominance hasn’t come easy to the company, which has spent much of the past decade or so trying to keep pace with competitors like Activision Blizzard which struck gold with its 2016 King acquisition.

-Electronic Arts has been on a studio buying spree as of late — in 2021 they’ve announced three major acquisitions worth some $5 billion combined.
+Electronic Arts has been on a studio-buying spree as of late — in 2021 they’ve announced three major acquisitions worth some $5 billion combined.